-- 1. Different exposure to the physical effects of climate change including sea level rise, drought, flooding, higher temperatures, and other extreme weather events (e.g. hurricanes). - 2.
-Sensitivity of human welfare to physical changes of climate change.
-Human societies who are poor, who have poor overall health; who do not benefit from government safety nets, and who rely heavily on agricultural activities, are seen as more sensitive to physical changes. - 3.
+- 1. Different exposure to the physical effects of climate change including sea level rise, drought, flooding, higher temperatures, and other extreme weather events (e.g., hurricanes). - 2.
+Sensitivity to physical changes of climate change.
+Societies that are poor, that have low overall health, that do not benefit from government safety nets, and that rely heavily on agricultural activities, are seen as more sensitive to physical changes. - 3.
 Capacity to adapt to the physical effects of a changing climate.
-Human societies with limited wealth, lack of education, limited infrastructure, and technological options are seen as having lower capacities to adapt.
+Human societies with limited wealth, lack of education, limited infrastructure, and few technological options are seen as having lower capacities to adapt.